dpa99c/capgo-native-audio/README.md

 getDuration(options: Assets) => Promise<{ duration: number; }>
 ```

-Get the duration of an audio file
+Get the duration of an audio file in seconds

 | Param         | Type                                      |
 | ------------- | ----------------------------------------- |